What is Altrusa

 Rochester Children's Book Festival

-In the Fall of 2012, Altrusa completed its seventh year participating in the Rochester Children's Book Festival.
+In the Fall of 2016, Altrusa completed its thirteenth year participating in the Rochester Children's Book Festival.
 This wonderful festival brought many of our local children book authors to one location.
-There were craft and reading rooms, three workshops by authors on the craft of writing every half hour and many community groups' tables to visit.
-We collected three boxes of books, that were donated to win a raffle ticket for the quilt below.
-At the end of the Festival, the winning ticket was drawn and the quilt was sent off to the grandmother in Hilton who wanted to win it for her grandson.
-Thank you to everyone who contributed to the grand effort.
+There were craft and reading rooms, workshops by authors on the craft of writing every half hour and many community groups' tables to visit.

-The 17th Annual Rochester Children's Book Festival will be November 16, 2013, in the Flynn Campus Center of Monroe Community College.
-If you have not attended this wonderful event please plan to do so this coming Fall.
-Please stop to visit our Altrusa of Rochester table and learn of our many community events.
+The 20th Annual Rochester Children's Book Festival was on Saturday, November 12th, 2016, in the Flynn Campus Center at Monroe Community College.
+If you have not attended this wonderful event please plan to do so this coming Fall for the 21st Annual Rochester Children's Book Festival on November 4th, 2017.
+Please take a few minutes to visit our Altrusa of Rochester table and learn of our many community events.

 Festival to Go